 However limited and circumscribed in intent, the notes do identify speakers and sentiments expressed, and the notebooks therefore have been accorded a high degree of sensitivity.

 For a more complete picture of the deliberations of the respective Cabinet, you will need to read the Cabinet notebooks in conjunction with the submissions and decisions of Cabinet and its committees.
 The original notebooks are held in series A11099.
-Information about the relevant Cabinet submissions and decisions are included under submissions, decisions and other records for notebooks from 1950 to 1954.
+Information about the relevant Cabinet submissions and decisions for each year can be found on our fact sheet on Cabinet records.

 The transcripts are intended to provide an easy-to-read and searchable version of the original notebooks.
 The notebooks have been transcribed as accurately as possible to give readers the feeling of the original.
 This means that the errors in spelling and punctuation that occur when writing rapidly to keep up with the flow of speech have not been corrected.
 Similarly, we have left the wide range of abbreviations and other shorthand notations as they appear in the original.